pjf/fanfic/census2016/harry-potter-and-the-bureau-of-statistics.md

-## Harry Potter and The Bureau of Statistics

 "This is not good," said Hermione, looking up from the array of monitors and information hardware devices in front of her.
 "The Australian Bureau of Statistics have announced they want to record the names, addresses, and personal details of all Australians and keep that data for the next four years."

 "What's wrong with that?" asked Harry, not bothering to look up from his phone.
 "I mean, I give Magebook all that info anyway, right?"